Shopping in Dublin City

 Dublin City has great Department Stores, both north and south of the Liffey, which makes department store shopping in Dublin City very handy.
 On the north side is Arnotts and Debenhams both on Henry Street.
 Up until 2015 Clery’s on O’Connell Street, held its own but unfortunately closed its doors in the same year.
 I would however ‘watch this space’ because the latest news is that a reopening is on the horizon, and for those who reminisce about meeting their sweethearts under Clery’s Clock over the years, you’ll be happy to know that the clock will survive the redevelopment that is planned for this amazing building that has stood on O’Connell Street since the 1800’s.
 On the south side is Brown Thomas on Grafton Street.
 Think designer brands, luxury fashion and accessories, perfume counters and cosmetics.
 It’s a must visit when in Dublin.

 I love all things vintage, clothing, accessories, furniture, you name it, and vintage shopping in Dublin City is thankfully, quite easy.
 Vintage Fairs are a great place to spot hidden treasures but there are also plenty of Vintage Stores in Dublin City to keep me happy too.
-Two of the stores I frequented as a teenager and which are still going strong are The Harlequin (just behind the Georges Street Arcade which is home to vintage shop Retro) on Castle Market and Eager Beaver in Temple Bar.
+Two of the stores I frequented as a teenager and which are still going strong are The Harlequin (just behind the Georges Street Arcade which is home to vintage shop Retro) on Castle Market.
 Staying in Temple Bar there are lots of vintage stores that will tickle your fancy if you are that way inclined, it’s worth the ramble and be sure to look up as there are lots of stores on different levels of the ancient buildings there.

 Looking for designer vintage, well you definitely need to pop into Siopaella, a vintage and consignment store, again in Temple Bar, this time on Crow Street.